 Program Name2: National Wildlife Refuge System (NWRS)

-Project title: Utilizing Lidar for Orphan Gas and Oil Well Detection in SW National Wildlife Refuges
+Project title: Orphan Gas and Oil Well Detection in SW National Wildlife Refuges

-Project description: Abandoned gas and oil wells present a serious source of pollution emissions in the US.
-There are an estimated 2.3 million onshore abandoned wells in the US, according to the U.S. Environmental Protection Agency.
-Orphan wells are a type of abandoned oil and gas well that have no known owner and must be assessed by state and federal agencies such as United States Fish and Wildlife Service (USFWS) for remediation.
-The Bipartisan Infrastructure Law (BIL) provides aid for remediating orphan wells on federal lands, including the National Wildlife Refuge System (NWRS).
-Many well locations are unknown in the NWRS as a result of their drilling history prior to state regulation or poor record keeping.
-In addition, known records and geographic locations for wells prior to the 2000s can be inaccurate due to positional error from GPS equipment.
+Project description: Abandoned gas and oil wells present a serious source of pollution emissions in the U.S. There are an estimated 2.3 million onshore abandoned wells in the U.S., according to the U.S. Environmental Protection Agency.
+Orphan wells are a type of abandoned oil and gas well that have no known owner and must be assessed by State and Federal agencies such as the U.S. Fish and Wildlife Service (USFWS) for remediation.
+The Bipartisan Infrastructure Law provides aid for remediating orphan wells on Federal lands, including the National Wildlife Refuge System (NWRS).
+Many well locations are unknown in the NWRS because of their drilling history prior to State regulation or poor record keeping.
+In addition, known records and geographic locations for wells prior to the 2000s can be inaccurate due to positional error from Global Positioning System (GPS) equipment.

-The goal of this project was to improve methods for locating previously unknown orphan gas and oil wells within NWRS Southwest Region (TX, OK, NM, AZ) to aid orphaned well remediation.
-With light detection and ranging (Lidar) data obtained through the USGS 3D Elevation Program (3DEP) at quality level 2 (≥4.0 ground returns per meter squared) we created digital elevation models (dem) of refuges.
-The models and aerial imagery from the National Agriculture Imagery Program (NAIP) were used to identify sites with terrain features with characteristics of well activity, such as a well platforms, berms, or storage tanks (Figure 1b – 1d).
+The goal of this project was to improve methods for locating previously unknown orphan gas and oil wells within NWRS Southwest Region (Texas, Oklahoma, New Mexico, Arizona) to aid orphaned well remediation.
+With light detection and ranging (lidar) data obtained through the USGS 3D Elevation Program (3DEP) at quality level 2 (at least 4.0 ground returns per meter squared), the team created digital elevation models of refuges.
+The models and aerial imagery from the National Agriculture Imagery Program (NAIP) were used to identify sites with terrain features with characteristics of well activity, such as well platforms, berms, or storage tanks.
 These features were used as predictor variables to develop automated well detection algorithms such as Faster RCNN.
 Model outputs consisted of well detection polygons and confidence levels to indicate the location of potential orphan wells, often in unknown and remote locations overgrown by vegetation.

-Currently, 1,518 potential wells have been detected in the 22 National Wildlife Refuges in Texas and Oklahoma (Figure 1a).
-The refuges with the most orphan oil and gas wells detected are Deep Fork, Neches River, and Anahuac with 354, 105, and 91 possible orphan detections respectively (Figure 1a).
-The results of this project will go towards efforts to remediate orphan well sites in refuges in Texas and Oklahoma.
+Currently, 1,518 potential wells have been detected in the 22 National Wildlife Refuges in Texas and Oklahoma.
+The refuges with the most orphan oil and gas wells detected are Deep Fork, Neches River, and Anahuac with 354, 105, and 91 possible orphan detections, respectively.
+The results of this project will help remediate orphan well sites in refuges in Texas and Oklahoma.
 Wells that were identified by the deep learning algorithms and visual interpretation will be visited on the ground to assess the accuracy of the model.
-Once confirmed as orphaned, wells can be marked for plugging and remediation, reducing pollution and GHG emissions from public lands.
+Once confirmed as orphaned, wells can be marked for plugging and remediation, reducing pollution and greenhouse gas emissions from public lands.

 Sensor Type: Lidar (terrestrial or bathymetric);Multispectral (approx. 4-12 bands);